kmartita/android-salesforce-frmk/README.md

 And ensure you have **Maven** and **Java 17** installed.<br/>

 ## 2. Project Overview
-This platform improved sales tracking and streamlined collaboration with healthcare providers, leveraging Salesforce with custom features and an Android app for sales representatives.<br/>
+This platform improved sales tracking and streamlined collaboration with healthcare providers, leveraging Salesforce with custom features for sales representatives.<br/>

 ## 3. Project Structure
 The Maven project has a pom.xml file and a directory structure based on defined conventions:<br/>